raishe/JBHeaderScroll/README.md

 If a scroller were to contain a custom control that had its own header and own scroller but you don't want it synchronized with the parent scroller, you need to use a separate JBHeaderScroll instance to manage its scrolling.
 You would not use the parent scroller's JBHeaderScroll instance to register the child scroller.
 The nested header demo illustrates using two scrollers sharing a common JBHeaderScroll instance while one of the scrollers has a ListView with its own JBHeaderScroll.

-In the onResize method shown above, you need to provide code that will reposition your scroller.
+In the onReposition method shown above, you need to provide code that will reposition your scroller.
 This method gets called when the user scrolls the scroller.
 JBHeaderScroll will provide the Top position that you need to move your scroller to.
 JBHeaderScroll cannot do this for you because it doesn't know anything about your layout.
 Your scroller may be embedded in some complex hierarchy view.
 JBHeaderScroll only tracks scrolling positions but you must reposition and possibly resize your scroller.
+Whether you move your scroller by setting using setY() or modifying the top margin will depend on how your views are laid out.
+The example above sets the margin (even though initially we used setY().
+The nested header demo however uses setY().

 When the user releases their finger from scrolling, JBHeaderScroll will decide whether the header needs to be animated fully into view or fully out of view.
 Before animating in one of these directions, you have the option of overriding the decision made by JBHeaderScroll and indicate whether you prefer to have the header shown or hidden.